mariopaja/MbedOS_SSD1306_Library/README.md

-# Foobar
+# SSD1306 Library

-Foobar is a Python library for dealing with word pluralization.
+SSD1306 Library is a MbedOS library used for the SSD1306 OLED display (128x64)

 ## Installation